The Complete Travel Guide to Manihiki© Daniel Fisher - Cook Islands Tourism

 A couple of freestanding villas on stilts hover over the sands (and water at high tide) at Manihiki Lagoon Villas.
 Whoever said that the Cook Islands only had one resort with overwater bungalows?!

-The spacious open-plan bungalows with a balcony have a bathroom (with hot water) and a kitchenette and accommodate two people in a double or twin bed setup.
+The spacious, open-plan bungalows with balconies feature a bathroom (with hot water) and a kitchenette, accommodating two people in a double or twin bed setup.
 You are provided with breakfast supplies, while lunch and dinner are local dishes prepared by the locals.
 The cost is approximately NZ$150 per night.

 Other Accommodations on Manihiki